imperialite/imperialite/README.md

-# Doctoral Researcher in Responsible AI and Natural Language Processing
+# Doctoral Researcher in Responsible AI and Natural Language Processing 🧑‍💻

 Kumusta!
 I'm Joseph.
-I'm a UKRI CDT Doctoral Researcher at the University of Bath's Integrated Ph.D.
-Program in Accountable, Responsible, and Transparent AI (also called ART-AI).
-I conduct research in NLP specifically in the areas of text complexity, language generation, and low-resource evaluation.
+I'm a Doctoral Researcher at the UKRI Center for Doctoral Training in Accountable, Responsible, and Transparent AI (also called ART-AI) at the University of Bath.
+I conduct research in NLP specifically in the areas of text complexity, language generation, and low-resource corpus building and evaluation.

 Please visit my [website](https://www.josephimperial.com/) for more information.
 <!--